EvilShenanigans579/HIAI-Interview/README.md

 # HIAI-Interview
-Please create 2 identical Ubuntu VMs using the iso below: http://mirror.hmc.edu/ubuntu-releases/18.04/ubuntu-18.04-desktop-amd64.iso
+Please create 2 identical Ubuntu VMs in VirtuaLBox using the iso below: http://mirror.hmc.edu/ubuntu-releases/18.04/ubuntu-18.04-desktop-amd64.iso

+Esnure that both VMs are connected on the same NAT Network under each VM's Network tab, and ensure the ports are the same as the ones used in AgentSysten.java (22).
+If they are different, adjust the ports in AgentSystem.java accordingly.

 Install the necessary JDK requirements using
 ```